Ryzee119/Omnispeak64/README.md

 ## Warnings
 - Currently, this relies on SRAM96K support for game saves.
 Make sure your flashcart(or emulator is setup to use SRAM96kByte (or SRAM768kbit) save types.
-- All the Adlib SFX have been converted to WAV so we have original OPL adlib sound effects.
-This isn't how the original game does it, but we don't have adlib hardware or the processing power on the n64 for this.
-Additionally, due to hardware limitations the adlib music tracks have been replaced with custom MOD audio tracks.
-These are custom music tracks not in the original game, but still sound cool :).
-See below for music credit.

 ## Download
 You can download a precompiled binary from the [Release section](https://github.com/Ryzee119/Omnispeak64/releases).
 This include the shareware version of the first episode.